TRG is the direct source for your U.S. Customs Bond

 What is a U.S. Customs Bond?

-Out of all the types of Customs bonds, overall, most are Activity Code 1 - Import Bonds (or a C1 bond).
-CBP requires that all importers have an import bond in order to clear entries through Customs.
+Out of all the types of U.S. Customs bonds, the most common are Activity Code 1 - Import Bonds.
+These are so common that they are typically referred to as just a "U.S. Customs bond" despite there being many types of Customs bonds.
+This is due to the fact that CBP requires that all importers have a Customs import bond on file in order to import into the United States.
 An importer may file a “Single Entry” import bond or a “Continuous” import bond depending on their import frequency.

 About TRG Bond